List of Gargoyles characters: Macbeth

 Macbeth (voiced by John Rhys-Davies), former King of Scotland, was loosely based on the Shakespearean character as well as the real historical figure, depicted with a white chin curtain beard in the 1990s main storyline of the series.
 He is eternally bound to Demona and is forced to live in conflict with her forever; neither one can die until one simultaneously kills the other.
 Initially an enemy of the gargoyles, he later becomes their ally.
 He tried to claim the sword Excalibur for himself but did not succeed in doing this.
 After being impressed with Macbeth's skills and honorable behavior King Arthur offered him a place in the New Round Table.
-Macbeth, while honored, refused this offer because he felt he could not submit to Arthur's rule as he was a self-made man.
+Macbeth, while honored, refused this offer because he felt he could not submit to Arthur's rule as he had "been a king too long."
 But, Macbeth offered his services should there ever be a crisis.
 He sometimes uses the alias Lennox Macduff (after two characters in the Shakespeare play).